dhis2-sre/rabbitmq-client/README.md

 ## Limitations

 * producer is not implement in the same way as consumer.
+This means it does not re-connect for you.
-We don't know if we will.
+We don't know if we will implement the producer in the same way as the consumer.
 * logging cannot be configured/turned off.
 We could define an interface for the libraries logging needs.
 Clients can then pass in any logger.
 Can be as simple as https://github.com/go-redis/redis/pull/1285